 Many people don’t have the luxury of more time so if you’re good with the driving times I say go for it.

-To make the most of your 7 days, in this itinerary I focus on your daily end stop being a classic Route 66 stop.
+To make the most of your 7 days, in this itinerary I would focus on your daily end stop being a classic Route 66 stop.
 Of course, you can choose where to stop throughout the day.

 Alternatively you might wish to just do a portion of the trip a little more slowly.
 You might wish to check out my state specific posts and see which ones might entice you.